What Is UV Printing?

 Choosing Your First Material

-For your very first print, we recommend starting with something flat, smooth, and white:
+For your very first print, we recommend starting with something flat, smooth, and light-colored:

 Regular sublimation blanks (with a glossy poly coating) are NOT suitable for UV printing.
 The UV ink won't adhere properly and will scratch or peel off.
 Look for powder-coated, unglazed, or raw material surfaces instead.